 You can remove mold from painted wood with liquid dishwashing detergent and warm water.
 If the mold persists, treat it with white distilled vinegar.

 Treat mold spots on wood floors with soap and water.
+Since floors have a protective top coat, it’s unlikely that the mold has seeped into the wood fibers.
 First, take one teaspoon of soap and put it in a spray bottle, fill the rest of the bottle with water, and then shake it up.
 Next, spray the affected area and scrub it with a soft-bristled brush.
 Wipe the floor dry with a towel.
+If your floors are unfinished (don’t have a topcoat), spray the moldy area with white distilled vinegar or hydrogen peroxide and let it sit for ten minutes before wiping clean.

 The best solution to remove mold from wooden furniture is distilled white vinegar.
 Put vinegar and water in a bottle and spray the affected furniture.
 Wait an hour and wipe the surface with a damp cloth.